“Frailty, thy name is woman”

 ‘Woman’ is also one of the main themes of Hamlet.
 The play itself depicts the painful struggles and fates that women had to suffer throughout history.

-Was Hamlet justified, the way he accused his mother of being frail?
+Was Hamlet justified, in the way, he accused his mother of being frail?

 As for frailty in the sense of inconstancy with which Hamlet accuses his mother, why a woman should remain faithful to the dead to the point of rejecting the living, is incomprehensible.
 Life with its resistible force beckons; it has to be lived and the dead could best be left alone or at the most locked away in the heart.